 Here are a few areas to examine when it comes to the language you use for your business:

 Need help writing descriptions?
-Check out my free PRODUCT DESCRIPTIONS THAT SELL series on the blog.
+Check out my free series on the blog: PRODUCT DESCRIPTIONS THAT SELL.
 It shares the key to selling through your descriptions and even included examples and fill in the blank templates to make writing descriptions quick and easy!

 Signage – Your product names and selling features should be pointed out in your signage at a craft show as well.
 You won’t get the chance to go into depth with every shopper so your signs should be used to share important messages that help people see more value in the products you’re selling.